Should I Apologize For $2,000,000?

 I am Being Pushed toward the Sharp, Revolutionary Blades of Cancel Culture.
 This includes the non-hit song "Stand My Ground" (above, below picture).

-For over seven months, I have been suspended from my professorial pleasures, so no side chats in the hallways with Elizabeth, the cleaning lady, no brainstorming over grand creative projects with students, no writing and tweaking custom textbooks for my courses, no hearing of students' entrepreneurial dreams (one former TA started a brand that is now known worldwide, but I don’t think my advice helped him much), no real talks with the office door closed, no hearing about my student’s hurts, their pain about their parent’s divorce, or their stories of how they were affected by the racism of low expectations growing up in Rexdale.
+For over seven months, I have been suspended from my professorial pleasures, so no side chats in the hallways with Elizabeth, the cleaning lady, no teaching, no brainstorming over grand creative projects with students, no writing and tweaking custom textbooks for my courses, no hearing of students' entrepreneurial dreams (one former TA started a brand that is now known worldwide, but I don’t think my advice helped him much), no real talks with the office door closed, no hearing about my student’s hurts, their pain about their parent’s divorce, or their stories of how they were affected by the racism of low expectations growing up in Rexdale.

-I miss it all, but I am banned from campus and from communicating with all students, faculty, and staff, past, present, and future.
-If I speak with anyone who has any connection to my university, the third-ranking public safety officer at a related college, where I don’t even teach, said she’d report me to the police for criminal harassment.
-So, I guess my lunch with the dude who picks up the shredded paper every Wednesday is cancelled.
+I miss it all, but I am banned from campus and from communicating with all students, faculty, and staff, past, present, and future.1 If I speak with anyone who has any connection to my university, the third-ranking public safety officer at a related college, where I don’t even teach, said she’d report me to the police for criminal harassment.
+So, I guess my lunch with the fellow who picks up the shredded paper every Wednesday is cancelled.

 Yes, apparently, in this new world run by third-ranking parking and security officers with messianic ambitions, it is a criminal offence to Whatsapp the staff member who pulls students aside and whispers to them about fictional events, criminal accusations, all the while saying that she has “inside sources” - I may not, at risk of imprisonment, tell her to stop telling lies about me.
-I guess being told to stop defaming me might hurt her feelings, and hurt feelings matter these days.
+Being told to stop defaming me might hurt her feelings, and hurt feelings matter these days.

 The right to defame without consequences must have sneaked into the Charter of Rights and Freedoms; who knew?
 But most of my law training comes from watching cop documentaries on the Discovery Network, so I’m no better than a first-year law student - unless they go to TMU.
+I would be better than them.

 I still have yet to have a chance to defend myself; the crawl of cancel culture has been purely digital; I have never met my accuser or the claimant; they have never spoken a word to me, and even their digital complaints have bypassed me, my intentions have been thrown into the tornado that is social media, ragged remnants of my speech, now torn to bits have been left miles away from the centre of my intentions, like rubbish on the ground after an outdoor concert, with some half-truths caught on digital fence posts.